pingcap/tidb/docs/design/2022-09-29-reorganize-partition.md

 - create new partitions
 - drop existing partitions
-- copy data from dropped partitions to new partitions it will use all these schema change stages:
+- copy data from dropped partitions to new partitions

+It will use all these schema change stages:

       // StateNone means this schema element is absent and can't be used.
       StateNone SchemaState = iota
       - Check if the table structure after the ALTER is valid
       - Generate physical table ids to each new partition
       - Update the meta data with the new partitions and which partitions to be dropped (so that new transaction can double write)
-      - TODO: Should we also set placement rules?
-(Lable Rules)
+      - Set placement rules
+      - Set TiFlash Replicas
+      - Set legacy Bundles (non-sql placement)
       - Set the state to StateDeleteOnly

       // StateDeleteOnly means we can only delete items for this schema element (the new  partition).